codelion/LRMTokenEconomy/report/report.md

 To systematically evaluate token efficiency across different reasoning domains, we curated a dataset consisting of three categories:

-    - *Knowledge questions*: These can be answered in one sentence from the models pre-training corpus and usually no reasoning is required.
+- *Knowledge questions*: Can be answered in one sentence from the models pre-training corpus.
-    - *Math problems*: Most reasoning models are especially trained for math benchmarks, so they usually perform well on math problems.
+- *Math problems*: Math problems should exhibit the most optimized behavior of reasoning models.
 - *Logic puzzles*: logic puzzles requires both semantic understanding and logical reasoning.

 The questions were chosen to be solvable within the 30000 token limit to avoid truncated responses.